Skrill Wallet

 The standard format for callbacks is used to deliver the results of actions with COF purchases.
 For more information, see Callbacks.

-Figure: Example of succeed COF purchase registration
+Figure: Example of callback data indicating that the COF purchase has been registered

 {